Shagshag/prestashop-documentation/AdminStatsTabControllerCore.md

 * Visibility: **public**
 * This method is defined by [AdminPreferencesControllerCore](AdminPreferencesControllerCore)
-* This method is defined in controllers\admin\AdminStatsTabController.php line 238
+* This method is defined in [controllers/admin/AdminStatsTabController.php line 238](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/controllers/admin/AdminStatsTabController.php#238)

 #### Arguments